BMCV/SuperDSM/docs/source/hyperparameters.rst

 Stage: :py:class:`~superdsm.postprocessing.Postprocessing`

-Corresponds to minimum object radius required for an object to be possibly recognized as an autofluorescence artifact.
+Corresponds to the minimum object radius required for an object to be possibly recognized as an autofluorescence artifact.

 Defaults to ``AF_min_glare_radius × radius`` (and ``AF_min_glare_radius defaults`` to infinity).